Teaching English in France: Living in France

 Why Teach in France

 France is full of culture, history, renowned cuisine, and a need to learn the English language.
-From the "romance and fashion" capital of Paris to the breathtaking Loire Valley, France attracts millions of visitors each year.
-Bordered by some of Europe's major cities and surrounded by famous landmarks such as the Eiffel Tower and Notre Dame de Paris, it is difficult not to 'tomber en amour' with France.
+From the romance and fashion capital of Paris to the breathtaking Loire Valley, France attracts millions of visitors each year.
+Bordered by some of Europe's major cities and surrounded by famous landmarks such as the Eiffel Tower and Notre Dame de Paris, it is difficult not to experience un coup de foudre.
 Hundreds of famous artists were inspired by the country, including Claude Monet and Henri Matisse, and although born in the Netherlands, Van Gogh also produced the majority of his impressionist paintings in France.
-Brilliant writers like Victor Hugo, Charles Baudelaire, Voltaire, and Alexandré Dumas have their roots in France.
+Brilliant writers like Victor Hugo, Charles Baudelaire, Voltaire, and Alexandre Dumas have their roots in France.

 What to Know About Teaching English in France